wildmountainfarms/solarthing/README.md

 # solarthing
 Parses data from an Outback MATE, communicates with a renogy rover, and uses CouchDB as a database!

+## Supported Products
+* Communicates with <strong>Outback MATEs</strong> 1/2 via the DB9 serial port.
+This supports receiving and parsing data from FX's, MX's and FM's
+* Communicates with <strong>Renogy Rover</strong> (And other Renogy products) over modbus serial.

+## Uses
+* Upload data to a database
+* Display data in Android Application
+* Display data in Web Application
+* Use as an API for your own uses!

-## What This is used for
+## What This is currently used for
 This program is run on a raspberry pi at Wild Mountain Farms (www.wildmountainfarms.com).
 That program uploads packets to a CouchDB database on a separate computer which hosts the web portion found here: https://github.com/wildmountainfarms/solarthing-web .
 With each of these combined we are able to see the current battery voltage and other information along with a graph to see past data.

-Although this is named solarthing, it is expanding to be more than just solar data collection.
-The latest feature is the outhouse status.
-This allows us to store and display four pieces of data: occupancy, temperature, humidity and door opened/closed.
-Luckily if you want to just use the solar feature for Outback Mate data, you can do that!
+This application is also used for an outhouse status!

 In the future, this project may extend to more IoT uses other than just solar and outhouse status.
 But the name will forever stick!
 Long live <strong>solarthing</strong>!